lidimayra/from-rails-to-spring-boot/README.md

 management tool.
 After running the command above, dependencies can be found in `pom.xml` file, at the root directory.

-Install dependencies specified in `pom.xml` by using maven:
+Install dependencies specified in `pom.xml` by using Maven:

 ```
 # bundle install
 mvn clean install
 ```

-Start the server:
+Start the server using `spring-boot:run`, a task that's provided by Maven
+plugin:
 ```
 # rails s
 mvn spring-boot:run
 ```

 Now application can be accessed at http://localhost:8080/.
+At this point, an error page will be rendered, as there are no controllers defined so far.

 ## Controllers and views